 While it might not be one of the healthiest things that I crave, sausage biscuits are something that I do occasionally miss living here in Spain.
 They just don't exist here.
 The only place that I think might potentially eventually have them here is Mc Donald's.
 Over the years some Mc Donald's restaurants have begun to serve breakfast, but sausage biscuits aren't on the menu.
 In any case, I'd prefer not to eat them there.

-You already know that I like to be able to control what is going into my food, but this is especially true with something like sausage patties where it’s easy to sneak in all sorts of unnoticed ingredients.
+You already know that I like to be able to control what is going into my food, but this is especially true with something like sausage patties where it's easy to sneak in all sorts of unnoticed ingredients.
 Most sausage patties are loaded with MSG to give them extra flavor.

 While this isn't a recipe for something that I think you should be eating every single day, it does satisfy an occasional craving in a way where you can control all of your ingredients.

-When I originally wrote this post, I didn’t really prove a recipe for how to make sausage patties.
+When I originally wrote this post, I didn't really provide a recipe for how to make sausage patties.
 I basically only gave you a list of herbs and spices that I like to add to mine, and was just going to let you experiment for yourself.

 While I do think it's best for everybody to experiment with recipes and tweak them to their liking, I am now adding a recipe for how to make sausage patties to serve as a starting point.
 Some people will prefer more cayenne, others will prefer more salt.
 My recipe should show you that it is super easy to make sausage patties at home, so once you get over the intimidation factor, you should be able to play with the recipe and make it your own.

-Let’s begin with how to make the sausage patties.
+How to make the sausage patties

 Here in Spain pork, especially ham, is very popular, and there are many types of sausage available.
 From chorizo to salchichón, and morcilla to fuet, you would think that finding a sausage for a sausage biscuit would be easy.
 None of the common sausages, though, are really anything like American breakfast sausage, and it is rare to see a sausage patty of any type.